module Marten::DB::Model::Querying::ClassMethods

 Returns a query set whose records match the given raw predicate and named parameters.

-This method enables filtering based on raw SQL conditions, offering greater
+This method enables filtering based on raw SQL predicates, offering greater flexibility than standard field

 .